waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The second Farfetch'd puzzle might be a red herring.
 The HM could be obtained through another trigger, perhaps time-based or by talking to a specific NPC after the first puzzle was solved.
 ### C. HM01 Cut Quest - Alternative Hypotheses
 - The second Farfetch'd puzzle might be a red herring.
 The HM could be obtained through another trigger, perhaps time-based or by talking to a specific NPC after the first puzzle was solved.
+    12. **Failure:** Replicating the reset path trigger (walking from (28, 32) to (26, 24)) after the puzzle reset and a subsequent failed interaction did NOT cause the Farfetch'd to reappear.
+The trigger is not a simple repeatable path.